faho/fish-shell/doc_src/cmds/status.rst

 **test-feature** *FEATURE*
     Returns 0 when FEATURE is enabled, 1 if it is disabled, and 2 if it is not recognized.

+**unix-time**
+    Prints the unix time, i.e. the number of seconds since January 1, 1970.

 Notes
 -----